GeekyEggo/DestinyTailor/README.md

 Destiny Tailor is a site designed to help fellow guardians get the most out of their hard earned gear.
 By using Bungie's API, Destiny Tailor is able to evaluate your equipped gear, and with a bit of number crunching, provide you with a list of available "stat profiles".

 A "stat profile" is the term we use for a specific combinations of stats on your gear, e.g. choosing intellect over strength, which was introduced with Destiny year 2 items.
-This can proove really useful if, like us, you enjoy swapping your item stats to get the most out of them for the right situation, i.e. raiding, trials, or just a bit of casual striking.
+This can prove really useful if, like us, you enjoy swapping your item stats to get the most out of them for the right situation, i.e. raiding, trials, or just a bit of casual striking.

-## Releases
+## Latest release

-### 0.5

-- Performance improvements.
-- Added error warnings when Bungie API calls fail.
-- **0.5.1**
- - Added Bungie manifest file (removing the need of `?definitions=true`).
-Many thanks to @v-fedorov.

-### 0.4

-- Added account and character static links.
-- Inventories now load quicker (client-side).
-- Minor UI fixes.
-- 0.4.1
- - Minor improvements to UI (removed flashing elements).
-- 0.4.2
- - Minor fixes to SPA parameter cases.
- - Added auto focusing on initial load.
- - Updated gulp minification.
-- 0.4.2a
- - Hotfix; searching for an XBox gamertag sometimes returned multiple matching results.

-### 0.3

-- Subtle UX animation improvements.
-- Added loading indicator.
-- Improved Angular binding performance throughout.
-- Added gzip compression, and cache-busting.

-### 0.2

-- Mobile
- - Significant improvements to mobile viewing.
-  - Much easier to see characters
-  - Items are now fully visible.
-- Inventory
- - Greatly improved visibility of inventory.
- - Inventory can now be toggled.
-- Clearer character selection.
-- Fixed issue with filtering stat profiles.

-### 0.1
+### 0.6

-- Searching
-  - Quickly search Bungie for your character on either XBox or PSN.
-- Stat profiles
-  - New; character stat profile evaluation.
-  - Clearly see all available stat profiles, and their intellect, discipline and strength yields.
-  - See how stat profiles can be achieved by selecting them!
+- Updated stat loading to be static; improving accuracy and performance.

 ## Contributing - Getting started

-Currently only available locally, Destiny Tailor is built in Node.js running Express as the backend server.
-Getting started locally is easy, here's what you'll need.
+Destiny Tailor is built in Node.js running Express as the backend server.
+Getting started is easy, here's what you'll need.

 #### Prerequisites
 * Node.js installed